Powerful quake shakes southwest China; damage not yet known

 The 6.8-magnitude earthquake jolted Luding county in Sichuan province at 12:52 p.m., Xinhua news agency reported.

-The 6.6 magnitude earthquake was centered at a depth of 10 kilometers (6 miles), according to the U.S. Geological Survey.
+According to the U.S. Geological Survey, the quake measured 6.6 and was centered at a depth of 10 kilometers (6 miles).
 Preliminary measurements by different agencies often differ slightly.
 Shallower quakes tend to cause more damage.

+Like most of Chengdu's 21 million residents, Jiang cannot leave her residential compound due to China's hard-line “zero-COVID" restrictions following a recent outbreak in the city.

+The past two months in Chengdu “have been weird," with a heat wave that has led to water shortages and power cuts due to Sichuan's reliance on hydropower, along with the latest virus outbreak and now the earthquake, Jiang said.

-China’s deadliest earthquake in recent years was a 7.9 magnitude quake in 2008 that killed nearly 90,000 people in Sichuan.
+China’s deadliest earthquake in recent years was a 7.9-magnitude in 2008 that killed nearly 90,000 people in Sichuan.
 The temblor devastated towns, schools and rural communities outside the provincial capital of Chengdu, leading to a years-long effort to rebuild with more resistant materials.

-The epicenter of the most recent quake is in a mountainous area about 200 kilometers (125 miles) southwest of Chengdu.
+The epicenter of Monday's quake was in a mountainous area about 200 kilometers (125 miles) southwest of Chengdu.